 There are always new technologies coming up, and most of them collect sensitive customer data.
 Just like we saw this year, the issues around data and its protection will be a must-have discussion for every business owner in 2021.
 Furthermore, many businesses were forced to adopt work from home programs since they could not maintain social distancing at the workplace.

 This has also affected me and forced me to adopt new technologies like Virtual Private Networks (VPNs) to enable my workers to access the office network without worrying that the data might fall into the wrong hands as it is transmitted to their homes.
-I also noticed that it is quite common to see advertisements for complex technology products like VPNs; thus getting them has become easier.
+I also noticed that it is quite common to see advertisements for complex technology products like VPNs; thus getting them has become easier, especially if you have completed a search for “what is a vpn” before deciding to incorporate the best one for your business needs.
 Apart from VPNs, data anonymizers can be used to send data in an encrypted manner and eliminate the ability to piece together the user’s profile.

 Also, to adhere to data protection regulation, I have been forced to set up APIs that enable access to selected data by third parties important to my business.
 The traditional database-to-database connection contravenes these new laws since it increases the risk of data manipulation and data breaches from either party.